| Title: | Access and Visualize AEMET Weather and Climate Data |

 x |

-Character vector with municipality codes to extract.
+A character vector of municipality codes to extract.

 For convenience, climaemet provides these data in the